-For much of the week, most Vermonters spend more than one third of their day at their workplace.
-The programs, policies and environment at their worksite significantly influence the health of employees and their families.
+For much of the week, most Vermonters spend more than one third of their day working.
+The programs, policies and environments at worksites significantly influence the health of employees and their families.
 Worksites can also have a positive impact on the health of the communities they are located in.

-Worksite wellness strategies cover a wide range of topics, from reducing injury at the workplace to supporting emotional wellbeing.
+Worksite wellness strategies cover a wide range of topics, from reducing injury at the workplace to supporting emotional well-being.
 Worksites can also play an important role in helping to reduce chronic disease.
 Vermonters are more likely to die from chronic disease than all other causes of death combined.
-Through programs, policies and healthy environments, worksites can help support healthy behaviors that reduce chronic disease risk.